inaimathi/langnostic/posts/authentication-part-two.md

 Reading material on the subject includes one [pretty good statement of the problem](http://www.phoenix-web.us/compinfo/pubkey/index.html), one [Enterprise implementation of a similar system](http://germany.rsa.com/node.aspx?id=3663), an article [musing idly on the possibility](http://neverfear.org/blog/view/3/Secure_website_authentication_using_GPG_keys), and [one or two](http://webmasters.stackexchange.com/questions/28691/using-public-key-authentication-for-websites) people wondering the same thing as me: why aren't we already doing this?

-At the high-level, there's two ways of doing this (which could, and probably should, be combined):
+At the high-level, there's two ways of implementing it (which could, and probably should, be combined):

 ## Prove that you can read this